 - If the student/faculty member is unable to resolve the complaint with the Graduate Faculty member, then an oral or written complaint should be delivered to the unit head and/or the departmental graduate coordinator.

-- The unit head and/or graduate coordinator must investigate the complaint and work with the student/faculty member making the complaint (complainant) and the Graduate Faculty member.
+- The unit head and/or graduate coordinator must investigate the complaint (unless they have a conflict of interest) and work with the student/faculty member making the complaint (complainant) and the Graduate Faculty member.